What is a Rallye

 A car rallye has been described as an extremely large board game: public streets are the board, and your car is your playing piece.
 In each car, the driver, navigator, and maybe passengers carefully follow instructions that direct them along a given course.
 There is a friendly competition at the finish to see which teams followed the course most accurately.

-The Rallye Club (TRC) produces gimmick rallyes and timed rallyes.
+The Rallye Club (TRC) produces gimmick rallyes.
 These rallyes come in various shapes and sizes, but they are all non-racing events held on open public roads.
-Rallye teams include friends, couples, and entire families, and any type of vehicle can be used.
+Rallye teams include friends, couples, and entire families, and any type of car or truck can be used.

 Gimmick Rallyes (Variety Rallyes)